MohammadAmini1998/MohammadAmini.github.io/_pages/about.md

 Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/).

 ## 👨🏻‍🔬 Professional Experience
-Currently I am working as a **Research Assistant** at the Iran University Of Science And Technology in Iran under the supervision of Dr. Shahrokh Farahmand on **Multi Agent-Reinforcement Learning**.
+Currently I am working as a **Research Assistant** at  Iran University Of Science And Technology ranked 4 among Iran universities in Iran under the supervision of Dr. Shahrokh Farahmand on **Multi Agent-Reinforcement Learning**.
-Additionally, I have professional experience working as an **Research Assistant** at the AmirKabir University Of Technology. \
+Additionally, I have experience working as an **Research Assistant** at the AmirKabir University Of Technology ranked 3 among Iran universities under supervision of Prof. Mohmmad Bagher Menhaj. \
 There I worked on Reinforcement Learning In Atari Games.

 ## 📚 Teaching
+* Teaching Assistant at Iran University of Science and Technology
+  * Course name: Stochastic Process
+  * Course name: Deep Learning in Communication Systems